-The Karni Mata Temple is situated 30 kilometres from the city of Bikaner in a place called Deshnoke in Rajasthan, a state in the west of India.
-It is also known as the temple of rats.
+The Karni Mata Temple is situated 30 kilometres from the city of Bikaner in a place called Deshnok in Rajasthan, a state in the west of India.
+It is also known as the temple of rats or Rat Temple in India.
 As a matter of fact, it draws massive number of tourists from all over the world who come to watch in amazement the resident dwellers of the temple, up to 25,000 black rats.

 Legend has it that Karni Mata, implored the messenger of death called Yama according to Hindu scriptures and ordered him to restore to life one of her most beloved children who fell into a lake and drowned while attempting to drink water out of it.
 Initially reluctant to budge against the laws of creation and Nature, Yama, besieged by Karni Mata's repeated requests to restore her child to life made him reincarnate as a rat, Hence the profound number of rats in this temple and devotees believe it to be very honourable and extremely holy to be able to receive offerings that have been offered to the Karni Mata, that have been nibbled by the rats.

 It is this strange ritual of offering food to rats and then partaking with the food that has been nibbled by the rodents with immense faith and pleasure, is what draws curious tourists from all over the world, wishing to have a firsthand view of this singular spectacle of its kind.